sashfaq911/Vehicle_Damage_Detection/README.md

 ### 📸 Image Upload & Display
 - Users upload a car image (JPG/PNG) through the **Streamlit interface**.
-- The app temporarily saves the file in `/tmp` and displays it for confirmation.
+- Uploaded files are kept in memory by Streamlit and displayed immediately for confirmation.

 ### ⚡ Prediction via FastAPI Backend
 - The uploaded image is sent to the **FastAPI backend** (`/predict` endpoint) for analysis.